 12 College Majors That Pretty Much Guarantee You’ll Land a Baller Job

-And if you’re like many seniors, you have no idea what to major in when you get to college.
+If you’re like many seniors entering their last year of high school, you have no idea what to major in when you get to college.

 Or, you have an idea, but it’s based on something you saw in a movie, or what your brother’s friend majored in — rather than what’s going to get you a well-paying job.

 Although the end of college undoubtedly seems like a long time away — with lots of red solo cups and football games in between — you should start thinking about it now.

 If you’re going to graduate with $30,000 in student loans, it’s also smart to graduate with a job that allows you to pay them off.

 The 12 Best College Majors (If You Want a Job)

 In certain industries, colleges “aren’t producing enough graduates to keep pace with labor market demand,” the study says.

 The featured programs/majors are “undersupplying candidates for occupations that already see big gaps between the number of jobs posted and the number of hires companies make each month.”

 Translation?
 If you graduate with one of these weird college majors, employers will probably fight over you.

 Here’s information about each of the programs, as well as the typical career and pay associated with them.